The Rustat Conferences

 Jonathan Cornwell is a publisher, conference producer and co-Director of the Rustat Conferences.
 He has worked in Europe, Middle East, Far East and the Americas for a number of book publishers, e-learning companies and internet businesses including Routledge, Chapman & Hall, the Thomson Corporation, ThirdForce plc and YUDU Media.
+He has managed large scale government information and education programmes with UNESCO and the Arab League.
 He has a specific interest in cyber security.
 As Director of the consultancy Media Symposia, he is also co-organiser of art exhibitions including 2013 Exhibition of the Year 'Houghton Revisited'

 and the 2015 James Turrell UK exhibition 'LightScape'